Is Aircall the best VoIP phone solution for your business?

 Cons

-• Outbound calls are metered unless you upgrade to an unlimited plan
+- Outbound calls are metered unless you upgrade

 If your business already uses Zoom for video meetings and webinars, Zoom Phone will be easy to set up and manage.
-It can be a more affordable alternative to Aircall for accessing call queues, call routing, and analytics.
+It can be a good alternative to Aircall for accessing call queues, call routing, and analytics with no user minimums.

-However, there are some limitations you should be aware of — like not being able to text with shared numbers.
+However, there are some limitations you should be aware of — like not being able to text with shared numbers unless you pay for an add-on.
 Zoom Phone also only lets up to 10 team members share a phone number on a single plan, and shared numbers can only handle up to four calls at a time.
 That can be a deal-breaker for many companies growing a customer base.

-Additionally, the base plan only includes metered outbound calling, meaning you’ll pay per minute unless you upgrade to an unlimited plan.
+Additionally, the base plan only includes metered outbound calling.
+This means you’ll pay per minute unless you upgrade.

 Key features of Zoom Phone